utxostack/utxo-stack-doc/docs/intro.md

 Although the Leap feature is perfect for user-defined assets in the ecosystem, the BTC itself is unfortunately not a part of RGB++ assets.
 We cannot make BTC move to Branch chain without bridge.

-rBTC wrapper makes BTC into a RGB++ compatible asset.
+rBTC wrapper makes BTC into an RGB++ compatible asset.
 Different from most of other multisig bridges, rBTC wrapper is a capital efficient over-collateralized bridge.
 A set of smart contracts is running on RGB++ layer to monitor the operators.
 The operators' deposit will be slashed if they committed any kind of malicious actions.
 And the rBTC holders will get full compensation if the bridge operators collude to steal the locked BTC. **The security model of rBTC wrapper doesn't rely on the 2/3 honest assumption.
-Thus the rBTC wrapper is a trustless and economic-secure bridge.**
+Thus, the rBTC wrapper is a trustless and economic-secure bridge.**

 ## DA Layer

-Branch chain must maintain the SPV cliet of self on the RGB++ layer of Bitcoin, as well as a RGB++ layer SPV client on themselves.
+Branch chain must maintain the SPV client of self on the RGB++ layer of Bitcoin, as well as an RGB++ layer SPV client on themselves.
 Branch chain must publish full block data and upload it to the DA layer.
 Challengers are ready to check the consistency between the full block data and SPV client data.
-If there goes something wrong, challengers will provide the proof and slash the Branch chain sequncers.
+If there goes something wrong, challengers will provide the proof and slash the Branch chain sequencers.

 Data availability problem is one of the major challenges for L2.
 It is difficult to identify whether sequencers committed malicious actions or not if you don't have the full block data.
 We build the DA layer to alleviate this concern by forcing Branch chain sequencers to publish full data on it.
 But what if the DA layer is corrupted or compromised?